-The provisions of this Code are mandatory, and full compliance is expected under all circumstances.
-The Code affirms the commitment of CP to uphold high ethical standards and to specify the basic norms of behavior for those who are involved in representing CP.
+The provisions of the Code are mandatory; full compliance is expected in all circumstances.
+The Code sets out CP's commitment to uphold high ethical standards and the expectations for its representatives.

-Employees should use this Code as a tool to provide direction and assistance in their business conduct in representing CP.
-Where an employee has any doubts or questions concerning any of the principles set forth in this Code, he or she should seek advice as indicated below.
+Employees should use the Code to assist in their business conduct when representing CP.
+If employees have questions about the provisions in the Code, it is their responsibility to seek advice as indicated below.

-When considering their own conduct, employees should also be guided by some basic questions they can ask themselves, such as:
+When considering their conduct, employees should ask themselves questions such as:

 - Can I justify this action? - Are my actions legal?
-Ethical? - How would my actions appear if published on the front page of a newspaper? - Would disclosure of my involvement in this situation be embarrassing to myself, my family, or CP?
+Ethical? - How would my actions appear if published on a website or app of a daily newspaper? - Would my involvement in this situation be embarrassing to CP, my family, or myself?

-This Code does not, nor could it, address all forms of business conduct or employee activity.
-The matters expressly dealt with are indicative of CP's commitment to the maintenance of high standards of conduct and are to be considered prescriptive of the type of behavior expected from employees in all circumstances.
-Employees are therefore expected to comply with the spirit and intent of this Code and to make themselves aware of, and comply with, relevant laws, CP policies and other standards governing their conduct.
+The Code does not address all forms of business conduct or employee activity.
+The matters dealt with are indicative of CP's commitment to the maintenance of high standards of conduct.
+The Code sets out behavior expected from employees in all circumstances.
+Employees are expected to comply with the spirit and intent of the Code, in addition to making themselves aware of, and complying with, relevant laws, CP policies and standards governing their conduct.